Overview

 Student Aid (SA)

-On-campus positions fully funded by New York Tech.
-These positions are open to any matriculated students regardless of their financial aid package.
+These on-campus positions are fully funded by New York Tech and are open to any matriculated student regardless of their financial aid package.
 Students are paid on an hourly basis.

 Federal Work-study (FWS)